FireantStudio/Engineering-Best-Practices/README.md

 ## License

-Released under MIT by, and copyright 2014 by 10up.
+Released under MIT by, and copyright 2014 by Fireant.